Meta Case Study

 No competitive analysis slides

 Listing competitors in a 2×2 matrix is not strategic thinking.
-Explaining why I built a demand engine when everyone else built supply tools — that is.
+The case studies show why I built a demand engine when everyone else was building supply tools.

 How I Built It